 The CAPS provide a list of Language Structures and Conventions (items) that should be covered in each grade.
-The Workbook includes specific exercises for each of the 2-week cycles.
-Usually these activities include a 'note' explaining the language convention.
+The Workbook includes specific For further guidance exercises for each of the 2-week cycles.
+Usually these activities please consult the include a 'note' explaining the language convention.
+Workbook Training resources.
+Consult the